 Egon Schiele (1890 – 1918)

-In addition to Kokoschka was Egon Schiele, who was another central figure of Austrian Expressionism.
-Schiele was known for his harsh and often grotesque depictions of undisguised sexuality within his artworks, as he was influenced by the controversial artistic manner of Gustav Klimt and his iconic painting, The Kiss (1907 – 1908).
-Displaying such overt eroticism as a major theme within his works often got Schiele into trouble, as he was imprisoned for indecency in his paintings in 1912.
+Egon Schiele was another central figure of Austrian Expressionism.
+Schiele was known for his harsh and often grotesque depictions of sexuality within his artworks, as he was influenced by the controversial artistic manner of Gustav Klimt and his iconic painting, The Kiss (1907-1908).
+Displaying such overt eroticism as a major theme within his works often led Schiele to the scrutiny of harsh critics and he was even imprisoned for promoting “indecency” in his paintings in 1912.

 However, his altercations with the law did not seem to deter him from his erotic depictions, as he continued to produce paintings with this central theme.
 Accordingly, Schiele’s most well-known work, painted in 1917, portrayed this theme and was titled Sitting Woman with Legs Drawn Up.
 Within this artwork, Schiele drew his wife, Edith, who was partially dressed and sitting on the floor with her body in an unusual position.

-Her intense expression assuredly confronts viewers and contradicted the traditional standards of submissive feminine beauty.
+Her intense expression assuredly confronted viewers and contradicted the traditional standards of submissive feminine beauty.
 Due to this, the portrait is bold and suggestive, displaying definite themes of eroticism.
 Edith’s fiery red hair created a striking contrast with her vibrant green shirt, adding to the confidence she seemingly possessed.
-Additionally, her very casual pose managed to create an intimate moment with viewers, demonstrating the emotionality within the work.
+Additionally, her casual pose established an intimate moment with viewers, demonstrating the emotionality within the work.

 Sitzende Frau mit angezogenem Knie (Adele Herms) (‘Seated Woman with Bent Knees (Adele Herms)’, 1917) by Egon Schiele; Egon Schiele, Public domain, via Wikimedia Commons